-Attendance: In order to register for the course, you must attend the first two classes.
+Attendance: To register for the course, you must attend the first two classes.
 Given the experiential nature of the course and pedagogy, enrollment is limited, and prepared attendance is mandatory.
 You may miss one negotiation exercise without penalty if you provide me with advance notice and, if I request, make arrangements for a substitute.
-If you miss a second exercise, you will lose a letter grade.
 If, in conjunction with any miss, you do not provide advance notice or fail to provide a substitute when required to do so, you will lose a letter grade in the class.
-If you miss more than two exercises, you will receive an automatic LT for the course.
+If you miss a second exercise, you will receive an automatic LT for the class.